Tevajs/LichAccInfoChecker/README.md

 *Redo the receipt of information: instead of a file, by connecting it to the nickname-finder program.

 Add the ability to display information about badges in the profile: top marathon, top in variants, patron, lichess coach, moderator, verified account, developer, etc.
+The information in the file should look like this:
+Lichess: Nickname

+You should have created a file with the name from the code